purescript-react/purescript-react-basic/README.md

   }

 -- Create a component by passing a record to the `react` function.
--- The `render` function takes the props and current state, as well as a -- state update callback, and produces a document. example :: ReactComponent ExampleProps example = react
+-- The `render` function takes a display name, the props and current state, as well as a -- state update callback, and produces a document. example :: ReactComponent ExampleProps example = react
+  { displayName: "Example"
-  { initialState: { counter: 0 }
+  , initialState: { counter: 0 }
   , receiveProps: \_ _ _ -> pure unit
   , render: \{ label } { counter } setState ->
       R.button { onClick: mkEffFn1 \_ -> do